b-mcg/pasties/README.md

        // Call the method responsible for sending the POST request to pastebin's API
-       // See the source file: PasteBinAPI.scala for a full listing of parameters and their significance or see the scaladoc file
+       // See the source file: PasteBinAPI.scala for a full listing of parameters and their significance
        // All parameters default to an empty string except for the one accepting the code to paste val pasteResult = APIInterface.makePaste(codeToPaste, "A test paste" //This is the name of the paste file, "10M" // This sets the expire time, "scala" // This sets the syntax highlighting, privateLevel = "1" // This sets the privacy level)